Why Search Engine Optimisation Should Matter To You

 So what can you do?

-- Keep your homepage and main pages as lean as possible, instead, use internal linking and target pages to funnel visitors to relevant content
+- Keep your homepage and main pages as lean as possible, instead, use internal linking and target pages to funnel visitors to relevant content.

-- Remove any tracking codes that do not need to be there (Facebook Pixel, Google Analytics and other tracking codes can cause slow page loads)
+- Remove any tracking codes that do not need to be there (Facebook Pixel, Google Analytics and other tracking codes can cause slow page loads).

-- Resize images to appropriate pixel dimensions prior to uploading them to your site
+- Resize images to appropriate pixel dimensions prior to uploading them to your site.

 - Reserve image-heavy pages for deep internal pages instead of your homepage.

-- Change to a less resource-heavy and bloated WordPress theme
+- Change to a less resource-heavy and bloated WordPress theme.

 How can you find out whether your photography website is slow?